 How to calculate your engagement rate

-Calculating your engagement rate on Instagram can be tricky.
+Calculating your Instagram engagement rate can be tricky.
 This is because different methods are used to calculate post and account ER.

 If you wish to look up the engagement rate of a specific post, simply divide the all the above-mentioned interactions by the post’s reach, and then multiply it by 100 to turn it into a percentage.